 Location: University of British Columbia, British Columbia ~1.1 km away

-By the end of the day, Morgan had received more than 80 text messages and ten phone calls.
+By the end of the day, Morgan had received well over 80 text messages and ten phone calls.
 She didn't have to, but she replied to many of them.

 Thanks so much for helping.

 Since you already found the fake account and each profile is tied to a unique Facebook account, could you disclose the Facebook account that was used to log in?

 This is a serious tort.
 Not only my privacy has been severely offended by countless text messages and phone calls, but also many male users have been cheated to meet at different locations and only found out the truth when they got there.

 Please do disclose the Facebook account that was used as I'm seeking for legal aid for this.

 Bumble replied that they couldn't disclose which Facebook profile was used to create the fake account since that would be a violation of the user's privacy.

 A Bumble spokesperson told VICE the company has multiple channels to report abusive behaviour, including an in-app button and feedback email.
 "Both of these channels are monitored by a team of hundreds of live representatives," reads an emailed statement.
 The company did not comment on whether they can help identify harassers.